zaaack/htmls-webpack-plugin/README.md

                     //...
                 }
             }],

-            flushOnDev: false, // boolean | string, flush html files to dist, can be a string file path, useful for debug or devServer.
+             /* boolean | string, flush html files to dist, can be a string file path, useful for debug or devServer. */
+            flushOnDev: false,

-            publicPath: '', // function | string, override webpackConf's publicPath
+             /* function | string, override webpackConf's publicPath */
+            publicPath: '',

-            params: {  // custom params when rendering
+            // () => object | () => Promise<object> | object, custom params when rendering, could be an async function
+            params: {
                 // ...
             }
         })